vaadin/bookstore-example/README.md

 If you would like to run a separate test make sure you have added these parameters to VM Options of JUnit run configuration

 ### Branching information:
-* `master` the latest version of the starter, using the latest platform version
+* `vX` where X is the largest number is the latest version of the starter, using the latest platform version